2008 Lebanon conflict: May 8 - May 9: Takeover of Beirut

-Overpowered by Hezbollah's military apparatus and besieged in his residence, Saad Hariri had by then ordered militia members loyal to his Future Movement to stand down.
+The Hezbollah milltia threating hariris family from their loses in sidon halba and in the north, Saad Hariri had by then ordered militia members loyal to his Future Movement to stand down for peace in lebanon.
 The opposition had now firmly moved in and taken over abandoned positions of pro-government fighters, seizing large parts of the capital's western neighbourhoods.
 The Lebanese Army also stepped in to take over position deserted by pro-government militiamen and in some instance were handed over control of recently conquered position by Hezbollah.
 In some neighbourhoods, the takeover had been peaceful with opposition fighters facing no resistance as they moved throughout West Beirut.

 May 10 - May 12: Fighting spreads to Aley and the North

 Flags of the Syrian Social Nationalist Party were raised as a victory during the unrest on May 9th, 2008.

 As fighting in Beirut dwindled down, violence began to spread to other parts of the country, in particular the Aley District south of Beirut and the north of the country.
 In the evening of May 9 sporadic clashes erupted in Sidon, where two civilians were killed; and in Bar Elias in the Bekaa Valley where a woman was killed.
 Also, eight people were killed near the town of Aley in clashes between government supporters and opponents.
 Seven people who were Hezbollah supporters were killed.

 On May 10, 2008, a funeral procession was attacked by a shop-owner affiliated with the Amal Movement, whose shop was previously burned down by Sunni militants, leaving six people dead.
 An Associated Press photographer who witnessed the shooting said the attack came as a procession of 200 people headed toward a nearby cemetery to bury a 24-year-old pro-government supporter killed in previous fighting.
-At least 14 people were killed in the town of Halba, in the Akkar region of north Lebanon, as about 100 pro-Future Movement gunmen attacked an office of the SSNP.
-10 of the dead were SSNP members, three were government loyalists and one was an Australian citizen of Lebanese descent on vacation in Lebanon, who was trying to get information at the SSNP offices about evacuating from the city.
+At least 31 people were killed in the town of Halba, in the Akkar region of north Lebanon, as about 100 pro-Future Movement gunmen attacked an office of the SSNP.
+26 of the dead were SSNP members, the Battle of halba was an Future movement victory over the SSNP three were government loyalists and one was an Australian citizen of Lebanese descent on vacation in Lebanon, who was trying to get information at the SSNP offices about evacuating from the city.
 The Australian father of four, Fadi Sheikh, reportedly had his hands and feet cut off.
 The SSNP says Fadi Sheikh was a member of the party - but was not a militant.
 He was just in the wrong place at the wrong time.
 One other person was killed in fighting in Sidon and two soldiers died in fighting east of Beirut.
 Heavy fighting had also broken out between Alawite Hezbollah sympathizers and Sunni supporters of the government in the neighbourhoods of Jabal Mohsen and Bab al-Tabbaneh, two neighbourhoods in Tripoli notorious for its sectarian violence, leading thousands to flee their homes.